jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 We want our contracts to make sense to our users.
 BDD and TDD techniques allow us to specify contract expectations and obligations in a confirmable executable form.
 If it’s difficult for you to write tests interacting with your contract, then it will be more difficult for your users.
 Adjust the contract so that it is easier for your tests and for your users.

 Traditionally BDD and TDD confirm behavior within code, but this case is a bit different.
 There is no code associated with a contract.
 A contract only specifies Obligations and Expectations.
 It doesn't implement them.
-This also allows you to define the contract before implementation details influence it.
+This also allows you to define the contract before implementation details may influence it.

 Since contracts do not depend upon their implementations, contract specification tests will tend to be _higher_ tests, possibly Acceptance Tests (AT) (Blog TBD).
 While ATs still follow the principles of BDD and TDD, they may feel more like complete user scenarios.
 This can be useful to get a better understanding of how the user may interact with the contract rather than being concerned about the implementation of the contract.